TylerGilman/SafeFace/README.md

 ## Run:
 python3 manage.py runserver

-## Dan has a Peanut Brain and weak wrists
+## Dan has a Peanut Brain and strong right wrist for no particyular reason